brambg/Data-Scopes-Developers-2018/schedule/assignment1.md

 ## Hands-on Session 1: Creating a Data Axis for Publishers

+Go to the workshop SurfDrive folder (you should have received the URL for that in an email) and download the dataset *reviews.sample-0.05.csv.gz*.
+This contains some 18k reviews.

 ### Step 1.
 Getting an overview of the dataset

 - How many reviews are in the dataset?